 - No Jitters: Unlike my ill-fated coffee experiment, there’s no heart-racing side effect.

-- Context Switching: I started using it as a "trigger" for deep work.
+- Context Switching: I started using it as a trigger.
 When the track starts, the phone goes in the other room.

-If you're more of a "high-performance" type and want something specifically tuned for those intense coding blocks, I also played around with The Genius Song.
+If you're more of a 'high-performance' type and want something specifically tuned for those intense coding blocks, I also played around with The Genius Song.
 It’s similar but feels a bit more aggressive—good for when you have a deadline breathing down your neck and you need to be the smartest person in the (empty) room.
+I've used it during several 4-hour sprints, and it definitely helps maintain that 'tunnel vision' focus without the typical burnout.
+I've actually detailed how I use The Brain Song to stay focused during 4-hour coding sprints for those who need a more structured approach.

 The Recovery Metrics

-By March 12, 2026, I realized I hadn't sent a "sorry for the delay" email in over eight weeks.
-My productivity tracking (I use a simple Pomodoro timer and a Notion sheet) showed that my "deep work" blocks in the afternoon had increased by about 40%.
+By early April, I realized I hadn't sent a 'sorry for the delay' email in over eight weeks.
+My productivity tracking (I use a simple Pomodoro timer and a Notion sheet) showed that my deep work blocks in the afternoon had increased by about forty percent.
+Instead of my brain checking out after lunch, I was pushing through until the evening with consistent output.
+At my billable rate, that’s hundreds of dollars of actual work I was capturing every day instead of just ghosting my own life.

 I still drink coffee, don't get me wrong.
 I'm a Portlander; it's in my lease agreement.
 But I stopped using it as a crutch for the afternoon slump.
 I also started being more honest about my workspace.
-I bought a divider to separate my "desk" from my "living room."
-It’s a psychological hack, but it helps signal to my brain that we are in a different "directory" now.
+I bought a divider to separate my desk from my living room.
+It’s a psychological hack, but it helps signal to my brain that we are in a different directory now.
+If you're struggling with the same thing, you should really learn how to keep your phone out of reach during deep work blocks because that's usually the first place your brain goes when the fog hits.

 Final Thoughts from the Home Office

 Look, I'm not saying a supplement or an audio track is a magic fix for a broken work-life balance.
 Remote work is hard because it demands you be your own IT manager, HR department, and CEO.
-If your brain is constantly hitting 100% CPU usage, you're going to crash.
+If your brain is constantly hitting 100% CPU usage, you're going to crash eventually.
+Check with a professional if you feel like your focus is completely gone—there could be other stuff going on like burnout or actual health issues.